Skillz (rapper): Career

+and released an ep under a group called "The Bop Gods".
+He has recently gone back to his original moniker Mad Skillz and has returned to producing and deejaying.

 In 2018 and 2020 Skillz was an artist-in-residence at the University of Richmond where he taught The Voice of Hip Hop in America.
 On February 13, 2019, Mayor Levar Stoney declared it to be "Mad Skillz Day" in Richmond, VA to commemorate the 23rd anniversary of Skillz's debut album From Where??? and to recognize his "positive influence on our city."
 On January 14, 2020, he began his second semester as an artist-in residence at the University of Richmond.

+Skillz earned a 2025 Grammy Award for Best Spoken Word Poetry Album nomination for the album The Seven Number Ones.